Oriol Servià

-Oriol Servià i Imbers (born 13 July 1974) is a Spanish racing driver who competes part-time in the IndyCar Series.
+Oriol Servià Imbers (born 13 July 1974) is a Spanish former racing driver who competed most notably in the IndyCar Series.
 He raced for Dragon Racing in the 2014–15 Formula E season, and left the series prior to the 2015 Miami ePrix to become managing director for the technical and commercial partnerships of Dragon Racing.
 Servià holds a degree in mechanical engineering from the Polytechnic University of Catalonia.
 Since 2018 he also serves as pace car driver at IndyCar races outside the Indianapolis 500.

 Racing career

 Early career

-Born in Pals, Girona, Catalonia, Spain, Servià started his career in go-karts at a local kart track where he stayed until he was 19, before racing in several Formula Three championships.
+Born in Pals, Girona, Catalonia, Spain, Servià started his career in go-karts at a local kart track where he stayed until he was nineteen, before racing in several Formula Three championships.
 In 1998, he moved to the Dayton Indy Lights series in America.
 In 1999, Servià won the Indy Lights championship over closest rival Casey Mears.
 He had no wins that year but five runner-up finishes.

 In 2000, Servià joined the PPI Motorsports team in the Champ Car series, as teammate to Cristiano da Matta.
 Servià moved on to race for the Sigma Autosport (for 2001), Patrick Racing (from the middle of 2002 to the end of 2003, finishing 6th in the championship that year), and Dale Coyne Racing (in 2004, scoring some of the underfunded team's best ever results) teams.
 Servià also practiced for the 2002 Indianapolis 500 for Walker Racing and Conquest Racing although he failed to get a car into the field.